J. P. Dutta

-Jyoti Prakash Dutta is an Indian film producer, writer and director who works in Hindi cinema.
-He best known for making patriotic epic war films, such as Border (1997), LOC Kargil (2003) and Paltan (2018).
+Jyoti Prakash Dutta is an Indian film director, writer and producer who works in Hindi cinema.
+He is best known for Ghulami (1985), Yateem (1988), Batwara (1989), Kshatriya (1993) and Border (1997).

 Personal life

-Dutta is married to the Bollywood film actress Bindiya Goswami with whom he has two daughters Nidhi and Siddhi.
+Dutta is married to the Bollywood film actress Bindiya Goswami with whom he has two daughters Nidhi Dutta and Siddhi Dutta.
+Nidhi is also a film writer and a producer.

 Career

 He headed the feature film section jury for the National Film Awards (2010), according to sources in the Union Ministry of Information and Broadcasting.

 He went on to make and direct successful films like Ghulami, Yateem, Batwara, Kshatriya and Border.

 Film Production

-J. P. Dutta owns the film production company, J. P. Films.
+J. P. Dutta owns the film production company – J. P. Films.